-- 1. Private area with a lockable door and a power point so that I can express breastmilk during the day.
-It really only needs to be a small area to fit a comfortable chair and a small low table to place my equipment. - 2.
-Access to a refrigerator to store breastmilk. - 3.
-Flexibility to use break times to express breastmilk.
-I will need to express breastmilk about two to three times during an 8-hour workday to prevent blocked ducts, mastitis and maintain my milk supply.
-Expressing will take approximately 10-15 minutes (plus time to get to and from a place to express).
-There may be occasions when I will need to express breastmilk outside of these allotted meal breaks.
+1. Private lactation space with a lockable door and power point so that I can express breastmilk during the day.
+It only needs to be a small area to fit a comfortable chair and a small low table to place my equipment.

+2. Access to a refrigerator to store breastmilk.

+3. Flexibility to use break times to express breastmilk.
+I will need to express breastmilk about 2-3 times throughout an 8-hour workday, to prevent blocked ducts, mastitis, and maintain my milk supply.
+Expressing will take approximately 10-15 minutes (plus time to get to and from the lactation space).
+There may be occasions when I will need to express breastmilk outside of these allotted breaks.
 Would it be possible to use extra work time or discuss options for making up the time if necessary?

-Thank you.
-Knowing my company is making it possible for me to continue breastfeeding will help me feel much better about leaving my baby to come back to work.
+Knowing my organisation is making it possible for me to keep breastfeeding helps me feel more comfortable with leaving my baby to come back to work.
 I look forward to discussing this with you.